lloydeverett/crud-in-a-box/README.md

 ## Implementing CRUD

 I find GraphQL especially promising.
 [Postgres](https://www.postgresql.org/) + [Hasura OSS](https://hasura.io/opensource/) + [React Admin](https://marmelab.com/react-admin/) seems like a great combination.
 Refer to [React Admin Low Code](https://github.com/cpursley/react-admin-low-code) and [React Admin Hasura Firebase](https://github.com/dvasdekis/react-admin-hasura-firebase).
 It's also worth looking at [KeystoneJS](https://www.keystonejs.com/).
+Make sure to also use code generation in lieu of writing API calls on the client yourself.

 Otherwise, Rails and Django seem to have good ecosystems if you're looking for a more traditional approach.
 They both seem quite good at bridging the gap between the relational database and your object models.
 You could perhaps even find some way to get a GraphQL API out of them and then use them in combination with React Admin, though they also have their own packages for admin dashboards: Django has an inbuilt solution and Rails has [ActiveAdmin](https://activeadmin.info/).